mucommander/mucommander/readme.txt

 New features:
 - Tree view, contributed by Mariusz Jakubowski.
 - Batch renamer, contributed by Mariusz Jakubowski.
-- Added auto-completion capabilities to the location field and transfer destination fields, contributed by Arik Hadas.
+- Auto-completion capabilities added to the location field and transfer destination fields, contributed by Arik Hadas.
+- Native RAR archive support, contributed by Arik Hadas.
 - Added support for SFTP public key authentication, contributed by Vassil Dichev.
 - Added new FTP connection properties allowing to retry when the server is busy, contributed by Ivan Baidakov.
+- Added support for the GNOME trash, contributed by David Kovar.

 Improvements:
 - Added Unix permissions support to Zip archives: entries' permissions are